Papi-Eruh/erudit_public/README.md

 ### Story review

-Erudit's stories do not contain voices, a strong artistic choice, to open up dialogue between parents and children, and to highlight music as a way of evoking emotions.
+Erudit's stories **do not contain voices**, a strong artistic choice, to open up dialogue between parents and children, and to highlight music as a way of evoking emotions.
 Once the story is over, the anime is revisited scene by scene, to relive the important moments and better grasp the storyline.

 ### Knowledge quizzes